staf3333/pokedex-cli/README.md

 Since the `res.Body` object is a _stream_, it does NOT come directly as a JSON object...
 You have to use `io.ReadAll` to actually read the stream completely into memory!

 Once the data is in memory, you can parse it into JSON if you want

+#### Parsing JSON in Go

+In order to parse the JSON for the PokeAPI, first need to create structs to save the json into.

+Then you actually have to unmarshal the JSON to the corresponding struct

+##### What is marshalling and unmarshalling?

+- **Marshalling** - Act of converting a Go data structure into valid JSON
+- **Unmarshalling** - Act of parsing a valid JSON string into a data structure in Go

+In other languages, _marshalling_ is known as "serializing" and _unmarshalling_ is known as "deserializing"

 ## Glossary